WaterQuality-INL/OpenMux/README.md

 # OpenMux Overview
 OpenMux is an extension of the research conducted within the framework of the [OPTIRAS project](https://www.optiras.org/), particularly from the [Water Quality Group](https://inl.int/espina-research-group/) at the [International Iberian Nanotechnology Laboratory](https://inl.int/).
 We aim to provide an open-source multiplexer adaptor for [EmStat4 LR/HR potentiostat](https://www.palmsens.com/product/emstat4m/) by combining hardware design with software integration.
-This innovation enhances experimental efficiency and scalability for researchers and engineers alike, paving the way for applications such as multiplexed electrochemical sensing, automated assay platforms, and integrated IoT-based field monitoring systems for environmental, biomedical, or industrial electrochemical analysis.
+This innovation enhances experimental efficiency and scalability for researchers and engineers alike at a very low price, paving the way for applications such as multiplexed electrochemical sensing, automated assay platforms, and integrated IoT-based field monitoring systems for environmental, biomedical, or industrial electrochemical analysis.

 ---